-There are two versions of Hyderabadi biryani:
+There are two versions of Hyderabadi biryani.

 - Pakki biryani - cooked meat or chicken is layered with parboiled rice and steamed together.

-- Kacchi biryani - raw marinated meat or chicken is placed in a single layer in the bottom of cooking pot and topped with partially cooked rice and steamed together.
+- Kacchi biryani - raw marinated meat or chicken is placed in a single layer in the bottom of a cooking pot and topped with partially cooked rice and steamed together.
 This is the easier method.

-Why This Recipe Works
+Why You Will Love This Recipe

 - One Step: You don't have to cook the chicken separately before layering it with the rice.